 - Do not take two or more pain medicines at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.

-- Follow your doctor’s instructions.
-He or she will tell you if you need someone to watch you closely for the next 24 hours or longer.
+- Follow your doctor's instructions.
+You will be told if you need someone to watch you closely for the next 24 hours or longer.

 - Put ice or a cold pack on the sore area for 10 to 20 minutes at a time.
-Try to do this every 1 to 2 hours for the next 3 days (when you are awake) or until the swelling goes down.
+Try to do this every 1 to 2 hours for the next 3 days (when you are awake).
 Put a thin cloth between the ice and your skin.

 - You may sleep.
 If your doctor tells you to, have another adult check you at the suggested times to make sure you are able to wake up, recognize the other adult, and act normally.